roninbar/ip-tcp-http/README.md

     1. Put the capsule in your end of the pneumatic tube and send it to the sorting room.
     1. A worker in the sorting room receives the capsule, reads who is supposed to receive it, puts it in the proper tube and sends it to that person's room.
     1. The recipient opens the capsule and takes the package.
--   Similarly, to send digital information to another computer on the same LAN, you need to
+-   Similarly, to send digital information to another computer on the same LAN, the link layer
-    1. Construct a _frame_, made up of
+    1. Constructs a _frame_, made up of
         1. The _frame header_, containing the physical addresses of the sender and the recipient.
         1. The actual data, or _payload_.
         1. The _frame footer_.
-    1. Transmit the frame over the physical medium (wire or radio frequency) connecting your device to the router.
+    1. Transmits the frame over the physical medium (wire or radio frequency) connecting your device to the router.
     1. The router repeats the frame over the medium that connects it to the recipient.
     1. The other computer extracts the payload from the frame and interprets it somehow.